 Andy and the rest went after her, but I just opened up the paper and feasted on the lovely, lovely story of your amazing magical act, multiplying and then disappearing all those millions.
 What a spectacular corporate collapse it was, an orgasm of awfulness.
 Creditors storming an empty building.
 Fisticuffs in the foyer.
 Rudderless employees shouting for a lifeline.
 Ruined pensioners dripping with self-pity, clueless, dead on their feet, giving up their last shred of dignity for a par in a sidebar.
 Conversely, your irate patrons refusing for once to be quoted, outraged at the suggestion that they ever knew you.

 Your colourful escape by yacht was a master stroke, nicely calculated to boil the blood of your disappointed fans.
-As was your special guest appearance in Mexico, repeddling the same guano that was so cruelly effective back home.
+As was your special guest appearance in Mexico, repeddling the same guano that sold so well back home.
 Who could top your arrogance in the face of the TV cameras?
 I am not responsible for other people’s imprudent investment decisions.
 Brilliant!
 The people you destroyed — it was their fault.

 And then the downfall.
 The unexpected efficacy of the Mexican federal police, the concrete reality of a prison cell, the unprecedented transPacific concord which the authorities of two nations brought to planning your future.
 Mexico just wanted to see the back of you; Australia couldn’t wait to get its hands on you.
 You were done for.
 You were in chains.
 You were a smiling villain, a confidence man, a thief, a fraud.

 It rocked me.
 I never thought the world would catch on.
-And now the name of White couldn’t be blacker.
+And now the White family name couldn’t be blacker.
 Nothing I could do would bring it lower.

 I gave this some thought as I moseyed home.
 Sonya and Alana were swinging on the front fence, trolling for boys.